ammar/regexp_parser/README.md

 ## Components

 ### Scanner
-A ragel generated scanner that recognizes the cumulative syntax of all supported syntax versions.
+A Ragel-generated scanner that recognizes the cumulative syntax of all supported syntax versions.
 It breaks a given expression's text into the smallest parts, and identifies their type, token, text, and start/end offsets within the pattern.